manuelbassani/teched2025-XP264/exercises/ex1/README.md

-## Exercise 1.4 - Getting to know your kyma cluster meatadata
+## Exercise 1.4 - Getting to know your kyma cluster

-Let's leverage the kyma cli to get simple metadata
+Let's leverage the kyma cli to get simple metadata from a kyma cluster

 ```
 kyma alpha diagnose -f json | jq '.metadata'